gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-rotation.md

 Notice as you drag the blue handle around the circle the X and Y positions change.
 Those represent the position of that point on the circle.
 At the top Y is 1 and X is 0.
 On the right X is 1 and Y is 0.

 If you remember from basic 3rd grade math if you multiply something by 1 it stays the same.
 So 123 * 1 = 123.
-Pretty basic right?
+Pretty basic, right?
 Well, a unit circle, a circle with a radius of 1.0 is also a form of 1.
 It's a rotating 1.
 So you can multiply something by this unit circle and in a way it's kind of like multiplying by 1 except magic happens and things rotate.

 We're going to take that X and Y value from any point on the unit circle and we'll multiply our geometry by them from <a href="webgl-2d-translation.html">our previous sample</a>.

-Here's are the updates to our shader.
+Here are the updates to our shader.

     <script id="2d-vertex-shader" type="x-shader/x-vertex">
     attribute vec2 a_position;